Mirza Ghalib (film): Legacy

 Suraiya's acting and singing (of Mirza Ghalib's ghazals) was widely praised it is regarded among her best performances.
-In 1954, Suraiya was specially applauded by the Prime Minister, Jawahar Lal Nehru, who remarked to her: "You have brought back Ghalib to life", in a special screening of the film at Rashtrapati Bhavan.
+In 1954, Suraiya was specially applauded by the Prime Minister, Jawahar Lal Nehru, who remarked to her: "You have brought back Ghalib to life", in a special screening of the film at Rashtrapati Bhavan.|quote=Mirza Ghalib was made memorable by some melodious numbers.
+Her work moved Prime Minister Jawaharlal Nehru so much that he complimented the singing star by saying, "Tumne to Mirza Ghalib ki rooh ko zinda kar diya".
 Suraiya later stated that she thought his praise was "more worthy than an Oscar".
 In 1998, Suraiya was honoured for perpetuating Ghalib's memory by her acting and songs by the then Prime Minister of India, Atal Behari Vajpayee during the Mirza Ghalib bi-centenary celebrations in New Delhi.